OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 After creating a new project, we configure a rolling deployment with 3 steps:

- - A Script to remove the node from the Load Balancer
+ - A script to remove the node from the Load Balancer
  - Deployment of the Web Application
  - A script to add the node back into the Load Balancer